martinberlin/udpx/README.md

     .pio/libdeps/BOARD/PIXELS/src/pixels.h

-The number of leds in the stripe, note that if you sent more than PIXELCOUNT it will simply not render it:
+The number of leds in the stripe or Led matrix, note that if you sent more than PIXELCOUNT it will simply not render it:

-#define PIXELCOUNT 72
+#define PIXELCOUNT 1000

-The data pin of the addressable leds:
+The data pin(s) of the addressable leds:

+const char pixelpin[] = { 19, 18 };

+// Uncomment if we sent per chunks in different channels
-#define PIXELPIN 19
+#define PIXELCHUNK 500
+If this is set, then there are 2 header bytes (16 bit unsigned) that will signalize it too, and then first 500 pixels will go to pixelpin[0] and the rest will go to pixelpin[1].
+Note that this is experimental and at the moment is only working for two chunks.

 Uncommenting this line will enable RGBW mode sending 4 bytes per pixel.
 It should be commented if you use RGB: